Mukai lifting of self-dual points in $\mathbb{P}^6$: Slicing using homotopy continuation

 Many geometric properties of the variety $X$ can be understood by looking at the corresponding algebraic properties of the initial algebra ${\rm in}_\prec(R)$.
 For example, if the initial algebra is normal, Cohen-Macaulay or Gorenstein, then so is the coordinate ring $R$.
 We refer to \cite{bruns2022determinants} for further details.
 Although the coordinate ring of a projective variety is a finitely generated algebra, the corresponding initial algebra may not be finitely generated for a given term order.
 This happens when $R$ does not admit a finite Khovanskii basis for that term order.
 The existence of universal finite Sagbi basis is an active research problem, see \cite{BRUNS2024102237} for some recent developments.

-\begin{definition} Let $R\subseteq k[t_1,\dots,t_n]$ be a finitely generated polynomial algebra.
-A set of generators $\mathcal{F}$ of $R$ is a \emph{Khovanskii basis} with respect to a term order $\prec$ if ${\rm in}_\prec(R)= k[{\rm in}_\prec(f):f\in \mathcal{F}]$. \end{definition} Khovanskii bases have been introduced by Robbiano and Sweedler in \cite{robbiano2006subalgebra} and by Sturmfels in \cite{sturmfelsgröbner}, respectively with the name of \emph{Sagbi bases} and \emph{Canonical Subalgebra bases}.
-Later, Kaveh and Manon in \cite{doi:10.1137/17M1160148} gave a more general definition introducing the terminology that we use, even if in the context of this paper is in the Sagbi case.
-Khovanskii bases are the analogoues of Gröbner bases for ideals to subalgebras and they have been effectively used in computer algebra in \cite{betti2023solving}.
+\begin{definition} Let $R\subseteq \K[t_1,\dots,t_n]$ be a finitely generated polynomial algebra.
+A set of generators $\mathcal{F}$ of $R$ is a \emph{Khovanskii basis} with respect to a term order $\prec$ if ${\rm in}_\prec(R)= \K[{\rm in}_\prec(f):f\in \mathcal{F}]$. \end{definition} Khovanskii bases have been introduced by Robbiano and Sweedler with the name of \emph{Sagbi bases} in \cite{robbiano2006subalgebra} and they are called \emph{Canonical Subalgebra bases} by Sturmfels in \cite{sturmfelsgröbner}.
+Later, Kaveh and Manon in \cite{doi:10.1137/17M1160148} gave a more general definition introducing the terminology that we use, even if the context of this paper is in the Sagbi case.
+Khovanskii bases are the analog of Gröbner bases for ideals to subalgebras and they have been effectively used in computer algebra in \cite{BETTI2025102340}.
 When the coordinate ring $R$ admits a finite Khovanskii basis, the initial algebra is a finitely generated monomial algebra, hence it can be viewed as the coordinate ring of a toric variety.
 In this case we say that $X$ admits a \emph{toric degeneration} to the projective toric variety ${\rm Proj}({\rm in}_\prec(R))$.